50 Best Family Vacation Ideas That All Ages Will Love

 For baseball fans, it is hard to beat easy access to two handfuls of MLB spring training sites, but Florida’s Gulf Coast is about much more than just March baseball.
 The Gulf Coast of the Sunshine State is an affordable year-round destination for families where you can enjoy sandy beaches, easy access to Disney and Orlando just a couple of hours away, low-priced rental homes and hotels, the beautiful Marie Selby Botanical Gardens, and the Clearwater Marine Aquarium, home of Winter, the famous dolphin.

 Traveling off-season is a big money saver, but no matter when you visit the area, you can’t go wrong with a stay at the Lido Beach Resort.
 Here, you’ll have your choice of a beautiful pool or beautiful white sand beaches, and you’ll be within a short walk to Lido Key’s shopping and restaurant scene.
+You can also check out these all-inclusive resorts in Florida for a fabulous stay.

 Peter Unger/Getty Images